DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-27-merging-the-personal-statement.md

 ### Releasing this change mid-cycle

-Because we released this change in the middle of a recruitment cycle, we didn't want it to disrupt any candidates who were midway through writing a personal statement using the previous 2 sections.
+Because we released this change in the middle of a recruitment cycle, we didn’t want it to disrupt any candidates who were midway through writing a personal statement using the previous 2 sections.
 To avoid this, we only released the feature for new applications started on or after 3 April 2023.
 If a candidate is unsuccessful with an application that used 2 personal statement sections and decided to apply again, they will see the new merged personal statement section.
 When this happens, we: